IoT Devices and Sensors: Types, Functions, and Use Cases

 Functions of IoT Devices and Sensors

-The Internet of Things (IoT) is a network of physical devices, vehicles, buildings, and other items embedded with sensors, software, and network connectivity to collect and exchange data.
-IoT devices and sensors play a critical role in the IoT ecosystem, collecting, transmitting, and processing data.
+IoT devices and sensors play a critical role in the IoT ecosystem by collecting, transmitting, and processing data.

 1. Data Collection